KeeganCuff/azalea-wood/README.md

 ## Features:

  - Adds azalea wood variant
- - Makes existing azalea trees generate with this new wood tye.
+ - Makes existing azalea trees generate with this new wood type.